menu of services

 No matter the reason, it is a good idea to bring in an independent evaluator, because she or he brings specialized expertise and an outsider’s perspective to the process.
 Maggie brings her skill and experience in formative, summative, process, outcome, and/or developmental evaluation to serve her her clients.
 She creates evaluation plans and logic models, conducts interviews, surveys, focus groups, out of the box methods, writes reports, and helps clients use data.

-Contact Maggie Miller Consulting to learn more about our customized program planning and evaluation services that could help your organization.
+Contact Maggie to learn more about my evaluation services that could help your organization.